sebastianmalcolm/whisper-anywhere/README.md

 ## 📣 Feedback and Contributions

-We're dedicated to improving this extension and have exciting plans for its future!
-Give it a try, and share your thoughts - we're always open to feedback and suggestions.
-Feel free to open issues, submit pull requests, or just reach out with any ideas you have.
+Feel free to open issues, submit pull requests, or just reach out for any reason.

-😄 Happy recording!
+Enjoy dictating!

 ## 🛠️ Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).